Lecturer, Faculty of Integrated Technologies and Lecturer, Faculty of Science

 Artificial intelligent management system (AIMS) for solar PV projects in Brunei Darussalam

-Industry Experience working at the only Cisco Premier Partner Certified in Brunei Darussalam and Brunei Shell Petroleum (BSP)
+Industry Experience working at Cisco Premier Partner Certified in Brunei Darussalam and Brunei Shell Petroleum (BSP)